-B.2.3 Length and age composition of landed and discarded fish in commercial fisheries
+B.2.3.
+Length and age composition of landed and discarded fish in commercial fisheries

-Length distributions of landings and discards from UK(England and Wales), Ireland and Belgium by year.
-In each case, the minimum landing size (270 mm) seems to be explain almost all of the observed behaviour; almost all fish below this size are discarded, and almost all above it are retained.
+Length distributions of landed and discarded fish estimates are presented for all UK(E&W) gears, for Irish otter trawls and Belgium beam trawl fleets in Figures A2, A3 and A4.
+In each case, the Minimum Landing Size (270 mm) seems to be the explanation for almost all of the observed behaviour; almost all fish below this size are discarded, and almost all above it are retained.